zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Constitutive Relations

 Considered in isolation, Maxwell's system has fewer equations than unknowns.
 This forces us to specify the way the material responds to the electromagnetic field.
 One way to do this is to express the auxiliary fields in terms of polarization of matter (as per Equations 4 and 5).
-Turns out, this leads to a non-linear solution \[[10](#references)\] that is relatively difficult to manipulate.
+Turns out, this leads to a non-linear solution \[[9](#references)\] that is relatively difficult to manipulate.

 Fortunately, many materials respond to weak electromagnetic fields in optical frequencies in an approximately linear manner.
-This behavior is captured by the [constitutive relations](https://en.wikipedia.org/wiki/Constitutive_equation#Electromagnetism):
+This behavior is captured by the [constitutive relations](https://en.wikipedia.org/wiki/Constitutive_equation#Electromagnetism) \[[6](#references) (ch.
+1.1.2), [7](#references) (ch.
+2.1), [8](#references) (ch.
+2.3)\]:

 $$ \tag{15}
 \begin{aligned}